devbridge/Objective-C-Style-Guide/README.md

 @end
 ```

-##Reactive Cocoa
+##ReactiveCocoa

-For [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and other frameworks the rely heavily on block chaining, we enforce the indenting of every chained RACSignal/RACStream operation:
+For [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and other frameworks that rely heavily on block chaining, we enforce the indenting of every chained RACSignal/RACStream operation:

 ```objc
 RACStream *result = [stream startWith:@0];